© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Fort Monckton is a scheduled monument protected by Historic England under reference 1001844.
 View the official record →

-Fort Monckton is a Napoleonic-era coastal defence fortification located near Gosport in Hampshire.
+Fort Monckton is a Napoleonic-era coastal defence fortification located at Gosport in Hampshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001844.

 Fort Monckton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001844.